**Alt text:** A partially opened laptop with colorful reflections of red, orange, and blue light on its keyboard and screen.

 4. Ensure Data Security

-Protecting consumer data from unauthorized access and breaches is all-important.
-Implementing strong security measures such as encryption, regular audits, and access controls can help safeguard data and keep consumer confidence.
+Protecting consumer data from unauthorized access and breaches is paramount.
+Implementing strong security measures such as encryption, regular audits, and access controls can help safeguard data and maintain consumer confidence.

 5. Give Access and Control